Stage 2B Draft Environmental Impact Statement

 Infrastructure Canberra will revise the EIS based on matters raised during the public exhibition period.
 A submissions report will show how this feedback has been addressed.

-The final EIS will propose one alignment for approval by both the Australian and ACT governments.
+The final EIS will propose one alignment and be resubmitted to both the Australian and ACT governments.
 This process will determine if the project can proceed and if so, under what conditions.
-The ACT Government will then decide if the project can move to the Development Approval stage.

 An EIS assesses the environmental, social and economic impacts a project may have on its surroundings.
 An EIS: